instamotion/recruitment-task/docs/backend-simplified.md

 ## Requirements

-- backend should be written using [serverless](https://www.serverless.com/)
+- backend should be written using [serverless](https://www.serverless.com/) (you can use either [LocalStack](https://github.com/localstack/localstack) or [Serverless Offline](https://www.npmjs.com/package/serverless-offline) to run it locally)
-- [DynamoDB](https://aws.amazon.com/dynamodb/) should be used as a storage
+- [MongoDB](https://www.mongodb.com/) should be used as a storage
 - API should be written as REST
 - use TypeScript for your projects
 - use best practices for code structure